majidniazkar/MLHydro/README.md

 *worse* than an earlier optimistic setup rather than indicating a real problem:

 * `tuning.selection_set: validation` (the default) chooses hyper-parameters without touching the test block.
-Test scores from the original notebook's protocol were selected *on* the test block and are therefore biased upward.
+Scores obtained with `selection_set: test` were selected *on* the test block and are therefore biased upward.
   The comparison is not like-for-like; the validation-selected number is the defensible one.
 * `tuning.refit_on: train` fits the final model on the training block only,